Federal Direct Stafford Loans

-The online application is available at StudentLoans.gov (please use student information to complete this process).
+The online application is available at StudentLoans.gov.
+The student must use their biographical information and their FAFSA PIN to complete this process.
 First-time borrowers must complete two steps:

 A FAFSA PIN number is required by the student to borrow Federal Direct Stafford loans, and by a parent to borrow a Federal Direct PLUS loan.
 If you need to create or request a duplicate PIN number, visit pin.ed.gov.

 - Subsidized: interest-free while enrolled half-time (at least six credits) per term.
 Eligibility is based on your financial need as determined under federal regulations.

 - Unsubsidized – accrues interest from the date of disbursement to your student account and continues until the loan is paid in full.
 However, students can defer payment until after graduation, separation from, or less than half-time enrollment at Manhattan College.

 - For the 2013-2014 academic year, subsidized and unsubsidized Stafford Loans will have a 3.86% fixed interest rate for undergraduates, and a 5.41% fixed interest rate for graduate students.